objectionary/news.eolang.org/_posts/2022/07/2022-07-18-error-and-try-catch.md

 It encapsulates any other object, which can play the role of an exception that is floating to the upper level.

-The object `try` enables the catching of an `error` objects and extracting exceptions from them.
+The object `try` enables the catching of `error` objects and extracting exceptions from them.
 For example, the following code prints "The 1th argument of 'int.div' is invalid: division by zero is infinity" and then "finally":

 ```